nats-io/nats-architecture-and-design/adr/ADR-42.md

 If no pulls from the pinned client is received within `PriorityTimeout` the server will switch again using the same flow as above.

+Future iterations of this feature would introduce the concept of a priority field so clients can self-organise but we decided to deliver that in a future iteration.

-Clients can expose call-back notifications when they become pinned (first message with `Nats-Pin` header is received) and when they lose the pin (they receive the 4xx error when doing a pull with a old ID).
+Clients can expose call-back notifications when they become pinned (first message with `Nats-Pin-Id` header is received) and when they lose the pin (they receive the 4xx error when doing a pull with a old ID).

 A new API, `$JS.API.CONSUMER.UNPIN.<STREAM>.<CONSUMER>.<GROUP>`, can be called which will clear the ID and trigger a client switch as above.